Beverly Hills Multifamily Broker

 After running a comprehensive, multi-channel marketing campaign, our team's process culminated in an open house which brought out 18 buyer groups and generated 16 offers in total, several of them being all-cash with zero contingencies.

 While our highest offer came in below a 3.5% cap rate, we ultimately moved forward with a non-contingent & all-cash offer made by a 1031 exchange buyer.
 We were able to facilitate a smooth, painless escrow process with a 14-day closing period.
-With significant equity freed up, we then helped our client 1031 exchange the funds into a passive NNN retail investment in the Midwest which offer much better returns.
+With significant equity freed up, we then helped our client 1031 exchange the funds into a passive NNN retail investment in the Midwest which offered much better returns.

 9561 W Olympic Blvd, Beverly Hills, CA 90212